Proxy Server: Definition and Use

 What to open next

-If the theory is clear, move to the practical side: build a filtered pool in the catalog, inspect free addresses, check the RBL status of your IP and integrate proxy delivery through the API.
+If the theory is clear, move on to action: filter addresses through the proxy list, check free proxies, review the RBL status of your IP, and connect proxy delivery through the API.